Ygg01/blog/content/2025/zig-dislike.md

 }
 ```

 Wait.
 What?
 We didn't declare the function to be `comptime`.
 The dependency just assumed it was.
-Welcome to the wonderful world of Hyrum's Law [^4].
+Welcome to the wonderful world of [[hyrums-law|Hyrum's law]].
 You now have two solutions.
 Break backwards compatibility, yank your library, and publish a new major version -OR- never fix the bug.
 Both are equally enticing.

 ## Leaky, shmeaky, who cares?
 People that care about backward compatibility.
 I.e., your dependencies.
 But not you.
 You are a cool rebel.
 You program in Zig and drive a motorcycle you built yourself from used parts.
 You probably don't need to bother with the rest of this article.